VATSALVARSHNEY108/B.O.I.-MARK-2/docs/FACE_GESTURE_FEATURE.md

 ## Overview

-The Face & Gesture Assistant is an advanced computer vision feature for VATSAL that uses OpenCV and MediaPipe to:
+The Face & Gesture Assistant is an advanced computer vision feature for BOI that uses OpenCV and MediaPipe to:
 - Detect your face and greet you by name ("Vatsal" or "Yes sir")
 - Recognize hand gestures to activate voice listening mode
 - Provide a hands-free, natural interaction experience